- Offered as:

 Students who are admitted to the University's Doctor of Pharmacy (Pharm.D.) program will complete their program at WSU Spokane.

-The WSU College of Pharmacy (as with most pharmacy schools) does not give preference to any particular major.
+The WSU College of Pharmacy and Pharmaceutical Sciences (as with most pharmacy schools) does not give preference to any particular major.
 As long as you complete the pre-pharmacy core requirements, you can select any undergraduate major you wish.

 - Requirements and core courses